The duration of an office renovation or build-out can vary based on several factors:

 - Mechanical Systems

-As there is less build-out to be done, 2nd Gen build-outs can usually be completed faster than shell condition spaces.
-Here is a sample timeline for a 20,000-sf second generation space requiring a Class A quality finish out:
+Due to the reduced scope of work, 2nd Gen build-outs generally have shorter timelines compared to shell condition spaces.
+Here is a sample timeline for a 20,000-square-foot second-generation space requiring a Class A quality finish out:

-We hope this article has given you a great starting point for your project expectations.
-To learn more about budgeting for your office build-out, check out these articles:
+We hope this article has provided valuable insights.
+For more information on budgeting for your office build-out, please refer to these articles:

 - 5 Things That Affect the Cost of Your Office Build Out